RinmoDo/SmartParking/README.md

 # Smart Parking

-This repository is the conclusion of my project, that I created an Embedded parking-access system with a the conception of the barrier, that would be allowed or denied the access for car that not belong to schools stuffs.
+This repository is the conclusion of my project; creating an Embedded parking-access system with the design of an electromechanical barrier, that allow or deny access for cars that not belong to schools stuffs.

 ## Overview